abhishek9sharma/nyctaxiserver/README.md

     -- **Install using offficial documentation** : Build based on steps present at [http://s2geometry.io/about/platforms.html](http://s2geometry.io/about/platforms.html).
 Then you will need to copy the files ``pywraps2.py`` and ``_pywraps2.so`` files from folder ``test@testmachine:~/test/<somefolderonyourmachine>/s2geometry/build/python$``  to
 ``test@testmachine:~/test/repodir/nyctaxiserver/app/main/utils/S2Lib$``

-    **P.S**: This library does officia support *Python3+* yet so there even after a local build, there may be issues loading the library.
+    **P.S**: This library does not officialy support *Python3+* yet so there even after a local build, there may be issues loading the library.

- 6. **Google Service Account Configuration** : In case you need to use your own google service account (and not the default which I have provided) follow the below steps else go to Step 3.
+ 6. **Google Service Account Configuration** : You will need to use your own google service account (I have provided a dummy file [bqconfig.json](https://github.com/abhishek9sharma/nyctaxiserver/blob/master/app/configuration/bqconfig.json) for reference).
+To create your service account follow the below steps below.

     a.
 Login to your google account and follow the steps mentioned at [https://support.google.com/a/answer/7378726?hl=en](https://support.google.com/a/answer/7378726?hl=e).
 It will download your service account key information as a  ```.json``` file to your machine